 The most popular alternative real estate investments are:

 Real estate crowdfunding pools money from multiple investors to fund a project or portfolio of projects.
 Real estate crowdfunding is right for passive accredited and non-accredited investors who want to invest in a project that would otherwise be out of their price range or geographic location.

-Most real estate crowdfunding websites boast an average return of around 10 percent for both short-term and long-term opportunities.
-LendingHome, for example, lists average returns for accredited crowdfunding investors between 8 percent and 10 percent of net profit.
-Returns on a crowdfunding investment come as a portion of the interest rate charged to the borrower.
+Real estate crowdfunding websites use pools of accredited investors’ cash to fund loans to various borrowers, and average returns of 6% to 10% for both short-term and long-term opportunities.
+LendingHome, for example, lists average returns for accredited crowdfunding investors at 7.25%.
+Returns from crowdfunding investments come as a portion of the interest rate charged to the borrower.

 Real Estate Investment Trust (REITs) Investments

 REITs are corporations that own or finance income-producing properties.
-They give investors more liquidity and can be traded like a stock without the investor acting as a landlord.
-They also have a lower buy-in amount, so it’s generally cheaper to invest in a REIT than to buy a property.
+REITs give investors more liquidity and can be traded like a stock without the investor acting as a landlord.
+They have a lower buy-in amount, so it’s generally cheaper to invest in a REIT than to buy a property.

-Tax liens are a type of real estate investing where investors purchase properties with delinquent tax balances and earn interest and sometimes penalties on the back taxes.
-They’re right for investors who want to earn interest, penalty income and possibly acquire a property for below-market value, the amount of back taxes owed.
+Purchasing properties with tax liens is real estate investing where investors purchase properties with delinquent tax balances.
+Investors pay the delinquent tax and earn interest and fees on their investment.
+They’re right for investors who have cash, want to earn interest and penalty income, and possibly acquire a property for below-market value.

-The timeline of the tax lien depends on how much time the municipality gives the delinquent homeowner during what is called a redemption period.
-This is the time that the owner has to pay their tax balance in full plus penalties and/or interest, after the tax lien sale.
-This varies by municipality and can be a few months or a few years.
+The return on tax lien investments varies by state.
+Each municipality gives the delinquent homeowner a redemption period.
+This is the time the owner has to pay their tax balance in full plus penalties and/or interest, and that time can be months or years.
+For more information, check out our guide to tax deed investing.